 The issue of whether in-house lawyers fall within the regime, which was debated in the UK reforms, is not expressly dealt with but they appear unlikely to fall within scope unless they also hold PCF functions or 'exercise significant influence' on their firm's affairs.
+However, if they are CF1s they will be subject to the Additional Conduct Standards (discussed at Section 5 below).

-'Management responsibility maps' must make clear the governance structure which determines how the RFSP and

-PCF holders relate to persons concerned in the ownership or control of the RFSP, or representing its customers or other stakeholders.
+'Management responsibilities maps' must make clear the governance structure which determines how the RFSP and PCF holders relate to persons concerned in the ownership or control of the RFSP, or representing its customers or other stakeholders.
 This may include reporting outside, as well as within, Ireland and to outline how local Irish governance arrangements interact with group arrangements.
 This could be complex in organisations with direct, indirect or 'dotted line' / matrix reporting.